3 Chapter 3: Maintaining and Growing Your Book of Business / Professional Practice

 Image generated using the prompt “Create an image of a Centre of Influence,” sourced from OpenAI, 2025.

-Developing Centres of Influence is the key to success many new financial advisors.
+Developing Centres of Influence is key to the success of many new advisors.
 According to FMG, a Centre of Influence is defined as marketing to key people you can rely upon to help grow your business.
 As a financial advisor, your Centres of Influence (COIs) may include CPAs, attorneys, trust underwriters, mortgage professionals, and more (FMG, 2021).

 A Centre of Influence adds value to financial advisors for the following reasons.